Additional information for Q1:

-The policies described here address sexual orientation and gender/expression where discrimination is defined within the policy.
+The policies described above address sexual orientation and gender/expression where discrimination is defined within the policy.
 (The grievance policy does not define specific areas of grievance but rather sets forth the mechanism for filing and disposition of grievances.)

 All employees are required to participate in annual Preventing Sexual Misconduct Training which satisfies the training requirements outlined in both the 2012 Louisiana Senate Concurrent Resolution 107 that requires one hour of sexual harassment training, and in Title IX of the Educational Amendments of 1972, which requires training on sexual misconduct prevention.
 In this training, employees learn about their role in preventing sexual assault and sexual harassment on college campuses.

 The LSU Law Center diligently works to be a safe, inclusive, and welcoming place for LGBTQ+ students, faculty, and staff in a number of ways.
 Many law staff and faculty have participated in Safe Space trainings that educate on the particular needs and perspectives of LGBTQ+ students and mark their offices with Safe Space stickers for easy identification.
 The Law Library assembles a display featuring important moments in LGBTQ+ history during Gay History Month each year.
-In addition, the OUTlaw student organization sponsors events and speakers on topics of interest for LGBTQ+ students throughout the school year.
+In addition, the OUTlaw student organization sponsors events and speakers on topics of interest for LGBTQ+ students throughout the typical school year.
 In the past, those events have ranged from national experts speaking on major law related topics impacting the LGBTQ+ community to local LGBTQ+ attorneys speaking to the realities of being Out on the job market and at work.